 During my first attempt, I found myself peeking at the clock and feeling rather distracted—despite the peaceful voice inviting me to relax and let go of my thoughts.
 It’s like my expectations got in the way, turning my meditation experience into a self-fulfilling prophecy of frustration.
 My friends told me to expect this; it’s common for complete beginners like me.
 Yet I still walked away feeling like it didn’t work.
 I didn’t meditate for a few days after this first experience.

 You’re supposed to be aware and present (two recurring meditation buzzwords) and simply refocus your thoughts when they start to drift.
 Which, when you say it out loud, doesn’t make much sense.
-In fact, when the soothing voice first instructed me to do this, I would starting thinking about what she meant and how I was supposed to accomplish such “presence.”
-Which is probably why my first attempts were so unsuccessful.
+When the soothing voice first instructed me to do this, I started thinking about what she meant and how I was supposed to accomplish such “presence,” which is probably why my first attempts were so unsuccessful.
 Once I stopped questioning the process, it started to make sense.
 When my thoughts drifted to the emails I needed to send and the uncompleted tasks on my to-do list, I tried to bring focus to a specific body part, like my hand or my forehead.
 With each exhale, I envisioned myself releasing tension from that body part—blowing away the emails, the meetings, and whatever else was interrupting my moment of peace.

 The next goal I hope to accomplish through meditation?
 Easy, sound sleep.
-Many people extoll the virtues of meditation in curing their insomnia woes.
-I myself am not immune to restless nights and groggy days, so wish me luck as I set out on a new journey-meditating my way to dreamland.
-Until then, shop my suggestions for the best products to aid you in restorative meditation.
+Many people extol the virtues of meditation in curing their insomnia woes.
+I myself am not immune to restless nights and groggy days, so wish me luck as I set out on a new journey, meditating my way to dreamland.